donders-research-data-management/rdm-jargon-authcache/README.md

 The extension is achieved by wrapping around the class [`IRODSAccessObjectFactoryImpl`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactoryImpl.java), and extending the `authenticateIRODSAccount` method with two hooks:

-1. __Before__ the original `authenticateIRODSAccount` method is called, it tries to retrieve from JCS the authenticated IRODSAccount indexed by the given username/password pair.
+1. __Before__ the original `authenticateIRODSAccount` method is called, it tries to retrieve from JCS the authenticated `IRODSAccount` indexed by the given username/password pair.
-1. __After__ the original `authenticateIRODSAccount` method is successful, it stores authenticated IRODSAccount (retrieved from the [`AuthResponse`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/auth/AuthResponse.java)) into JCS, and index it with a MD5 hash seeded by the username/password pair.
+1. __After__ the original `authenticateIRODSAccount` method is successful, it stores authenticated `IRODSAccount` (retrieved from the [`AuthResponse`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/auth/AuthResponse.java)) into JCS, and index it with a MD5 hash seeded by the username/password pair.

 ## Why the extension is made?

 In the development of the DI-RDM system, we integrated the one-time password mechanism with iRODS using the PAM authentication.
-The end-user is required to sign-in via their own IdP to a (web-based) CMS system from which their valid one-time password can be retrieved for accessing data in the repository.
-By this approach, we ensure users to be validated via trusted identity providers, before they can start accessing the data.
+Users are required to sign-in via their own Identity Provider (IdP) to a CMS web-portal from which their valid one-time password can be retrieved.
+With the one-time password, users authenticate via a data transfer interface (e.g. `iput/iget`, `WebDAV`, `RESTful`) for accessing data in the repository.
+By this approach, we ensure users to be validated via trusted identity providers, before they start accessing the data.

 This approach works fine with `icommands` given that once the user is authenticated once, a token is stored in `$HOME/.irods/.irodsA`.
 During the lifetime of the token, it will be reused for sub-sequent `icommands` without the need to re-authenticate the user again.

-However, in web-based services such as `irods-webdav` and `irods-rest`, the jargon library underneath will authenticate the same set of username and password for every interactions with iCAT, resulting in the `401 Unauthorised Error` due to the reuse of the same (event-based) one-time password.
+However, in the web-based interfaces such as `WebDAV` and `RESTful`, the jargon library underneath will authenticate user to iCAT with the same set of username and password for every interactions with iRODS; therefore, resulting in the `401 Unauthorised Error` due to the reuse of the same (event-based) one-time password.

-The purpose of this jargon extension is to implement a similar workflow of `icommands` for authentication.
+The purpose of this jargon extension is to implement a similar behavior as `icommands` for authentication.
 That is when a set of username/password is authenticated once, they are cached and reused for sub-sequent interactions between jargon and iRODS.

 ### Why JCS?